UCL-ARC/functional-programming-for-rses/01-functional-paradigm.md

 ## The functional paradigm

 Functional programming is often said to be a paradigm.
-It probably is, but for now consider it as an alternative to OOP.
+It probably is, but for now, consider it as an alternative to OOP.

-Let's think about a redesigning the OOP way of arranging code.
+Let's think about a redesign of the OOP way of arranging code.

 ![](assets/refactor-oop.svg)